fractal-bootcamp/hackathon-kitchen-gossip/README.md

    add in a branch:string value
    Nest an object of all the github standardized info where we can use github terminology where it's defined, see this comment for details: https://github.com/fractal-bootcamp/hackathon-kitchen-gossip/pull/11#discussion_r1666100257

-# Improvements to FE App debug tool
+## Improvements to FE App debug tool

 1. Move the serverPath that currently lives in frontend/src/App.tsx into an env file
 1. Get Tailwind working on the App.tsx page and make it pretty
 1. Give the FE a more clear way of indicating that a request is being processed
 1. Add another input box to the FE App that lets you specific a number.
 Pass that number all the way through as the maxAgeHrs value.

-# Getting access to private repos
+## Getting access to private repos

 1. Work out how to get approved private repos showing in responses from GraphQL.
    Current query is efficient but omits private repos (even when a project owner is allowing OAuth scraping)
 1. Longer term but much bigger execise: Migrate from OAuth to a Github App.
 More details [here](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps).
    Until this happens, the tool will only see: public repos, and private repos of orgs that have not blocked OAuth access to their private repos [read more on this](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data).

+## Other

+1. Tidy up /server/slack files - currently lots of obsolete commentcode

 # How this code is organized: